quicwg/multipath/draft-ietf-quic-multipath.md

 A multipath QUIC connection starts with a QUIC handshake as a regular QUIC connection.
 See further {{nego}}.
-The peers use the enable_multipath transport parameter during the handshake to negotiate the utilization of the multipath capabilities.
+The peers use the initial_max_paths transport parameter during the handshake to negotiate the utilization of the multipath capabilities.
 The initial_max_paths transport parameter limits the initial maximum number of active paths that can be used during a connection.
 The active_connection_id_limit transport parameter limits the maximum number of active Connection IDs per path.
-A multipath QUIC connection is thus an established QUIC connection where the enable_multipath transport parameter has been successfully negotiated.
+A multipath QUIC connection is thus an established QUIC connection where the initial_max_paths transport parameter has been successfully negotiated.

 Endpoints need to pre-allocate new Connection IDs with associating Path Identifiers